SethMMorton/natsort/README.rst

 `this useful hack <http://pythonhosted.org//natsort/examples.html#rc-sorting>`_ .

-You can also perform locale-aware sorting (or "human sorting"), where the non-numeric characters are ordered based on their meaning, not on their ordinal value; this can be achieved with the ``humansorted`` function:
+You can also perform locale-aware sorting (or "human sorting"), where the non-numeric characters are ordered based on their meaning (not on their ordinal value), and local-dependent decimal point and thousands separators are properly handled; this can be achieved with the ``humansorted`` function:

 .. code-block:: python